-To secure network communication between the ArcGIS Web Adaptor and Portal for ArcGIS, use the HTTPS protocol.
+To secure network communication between the ArcGIS Web Adaptor and ArcGIS Enterprise organization, use the HTTPS protocol.

 The HTTPS protocol is a standard security technology used to establish an encrypted link between a web server and a web client.
 HTTPS facilitates secure network communication by identifying and authenticating the server as well as ensuring the privacy and integrity of all transmitted data.
 Since HTTPS prevents eavesdropping on or tampering with information sent over the network, it should be used with any login or authentication mechanism and on any network where communication contains confidential or proprietary information.